 - Do you have a referral system?

-Once you’ve answered all the relevant questions, physically map out your business.
-You can write it on a whiteboard, create a campaign map using your automation software (like ONTRAPORT’s visual Campaign Builder), or use something like LucidChart.
+Once you’ve answered all the relevant questions, physically map out your lifecycle.
+You can write it on a whiteboard or create a campaign map using your automation software.
+You can do this using a platform such as Ontraport’s visual Campaign Builder or with a mapping tool like LucidChart.

 Your map might look something like this: